Octanic/nlw/README.md

 Ecoleta application - end to end application for registering recycle collection points: Application made during Next Level Week

 # What's inside?
-Here you have a **web** application, a **server** for backend and a **mobile** application
+Here you have a **web** application, a **server** for backend and a **mobile** application.

 ## Web Application
 Made using React with TypeScript.
 This page is used to register a new recycle collection point.
-And perhaps it also need your location permission.
+And perhaps it also needs your location permission.
 ### How to run?
 Just run `npm start`.
 Make sure you have the *Server Application* up and running.